AnnaAxelsson051/Tech-Store/README.md

 ## Description

 This is a Full stack E-Commerce store built with .Net WebAPI, C# and React.
-The application allows customers to register accounts with password hashing for optimal security.
+The application allows for customer account registration and passwords are hashed.
 Customers can log in and filter, sort and search for products, add products to basket, modify basket, place orders and pay for them with Stripe.
-Administrators can log in and add, delete and modify products in the system, with details and an image.
+Administrators can log in and add, delete and modify products in the product system with details and image.
 Functionalities include cookie storeage, role based security, light / darkmode and other things.

-The aim with this project was to learn core concepts of .Net WebAPI, React / Typescript, get a clear understanding of the achitecture of a Full stack .NET E-commerce store-size application as well as the security implementations and payment processing of such an application.
+The aim was to learn basic concepts of .Net WebAPI, React / Typescript and get a clear understanding of the achitecture of a Full stack .NET E-commerce store-size application as well as the security implementations and payment processing functionalities required in such an application.

 ---